 - Speculation Road: There is a small campsite along Speculation Road (possible 4WD) on the King River approximately 3.6km from Stirling Circuit Road.

 - King Hut: Camping area on the King River Track (4WD only).
-King Hut is perched on the western edge of the park, about 35 km east of Mt Stirling.
-The dramatic 4WD-access route follows the King River Track for 7 km from the junction with Speculation Rd, which is itself reached via a turn-off on Circuit Rd about 6 km east of the Craig’s Hut turn-off.
+King Hut is perched on the western edge of the park, about 35 km east of Mount Stirling.
+The dramatic 4WD-access route follows the King River Track for 7 km from the junction with Speculation Rd, which is itself reached via a turn-off on Circuit Rd about 6 km east of the Craig's Hut turn-off.
 The hut itself is in excellent condition, having been recently rebuilt.

 - The overnight campsite can be found on an open saddle at the junction of the Mount Cobbler Walking Track and a foot trail heading north-south at the top of the plateau.
 This is a large camp site suitable for around 5-6 tents.

-From Mansfield, travel along Mt Buller Road for approximately 32km until you reach the toll gate at Mirimbah (you will need to pay an entry fee during winter).
-Once you’ve passed through the gates, turn left into Stirling Road (2WD) and keep going until you reach Telephone Box Junction (TBJ).
+From Mansfield, travel along Mount Buller Road for approximately 32km until you reach the toll gate at Mirimbah (you will need to pay an entry fee during winter).
+Once you've passed through the gates, turn left into Stirling Road (2WD) and keep going until you reach Telephone Box Junction (TBJ).
 Between Mirimbah and TBJ is approximately 8km of unsealed road.
 Turn right at the junction and follow the Stirling Circuit Road (2WD) for a further 16.5km where you will find Speculation Road (possible 4WD) on your right.
 Turn onto Speculation Road and travel 8.8km to the junction of King Basin (4WD) and Speculation Roads.
 This is the trail head.

 During winter, vehicles are not permitted to go any further than TBJ, and all 2-wheel drives must carry chains when travelling to this point.
 The roads beyond TBJ open from Melbourne Cup weekend (first or second week of November).
 Call Parks Victoria to confirm that the road will be open as fallen trees may also cause road closure.
 In summer, all vehicles can continue further via The Circuit Road.
-The Circuit Road winds throughout the various sub-alpine and alpine forests around Mt Stirling.
+The Circuit Road winds throughout the various sub-alpine and alpine forests around Mount Stirling.
 It is a gravel road but still accessible by 2-wheel drive vehicles.